bmzantout/Binary-Search-Trees/README.md

 # Binary Search Trees
-A project to have hands-on practice on the implementation of Binary Search Trees structure.
+A project that provides hands-on practice on the implementation of Binary Search Trees structure.

 ## Data Structures and Algorithms Project
 ## Introduction